Non-equilibrium universality in the dynamics of dissipative cold atomic gases: Numerical results

-The dynamics in 2D with vdW interactions gives rise to 1D, rather than 2D critical behaviour.
-This can be understood by analyzing once again the growth from a two- to a three-excitation cluster: The growth rate along the direction identified by the original two excitations is $\lambda/\left[1+(\nu/64)^2\right]$.
-In contrast, the rate for growth into the orthogonal direction is $\lambda/\left[1+(\nu/8)^2\right]$, since in this case the next-to-nearest excitation lies at distance $\sqrt{2}a$ to the first excitation.
+The dynamics in 2D with vdW interactions is actually more complicated: at the rather small sizes accessible in experiments and numerically investigated here, one observes the emergence of a spurious one-dimensional, rather than two-dimensional critical behaviour.
+This can be intuitively understood by analyzing once again the growth from a two- to a three-excitation cluster: The two neighbouring excitations identify a direction (say, along a row or a column of the square lattice).
+Further growth along this direction occurs at a rate $\lambda/\left[1+(\nu/64)^2\right]$.
+In contrast, the rate for growing in the orthogonal direction is $\lambda/\left[1+(\nu/8)^2\right]$, since in this case the next-to-nearest excitation lies at distance $\sqrt{2}a$ from the first excitation (i.e., along the diagonal of a square cell).
 Hence, it is much more likely to grow linear structures than it is to percolate in both directions.
-As mentioned above, in order to reduce this effect the detuning must be lowered, which entails increasing the unwanted relevant perturbation.
-The 2D data shown in Figs.~\ref{fig:1d2d}(d), (e) and (f) are therefore obtained for a system of $N=20\times20$ atoms considering NN interactions only.
+At the same time, this anisotropy is not a geometrical property of the system, but it is stochastically determined for a cluster by the first excitation it forms.
+In small systems, clusters growing vertically and horizontally hinder the respective growths, effectively reducing the available amount of space and thus, in a sense, amplifying finite-size effects.
+In order to recover proper 2D directed percolation behaviour in this setting one would have to increase the system size beyond the current experimental possibilities.
+We remark that, although lowering the detuning reduces the effective anisotropy, it also increases the self-activation rate and is therefore not a valid strategy.
+A seemingly more viable approach is to shape the atomic interaction potential.
+In \ref{app:potential} we discuss a way to modulate the potential and induce a faster decay of the tail at large distances.
+This allows to employ the nearest-neighbour case as an approximate description in higher dimensions.
+The 2D data shown in figures \ref{fig:1d2d}(g), (h) and (i) are therefore obtained for a system of $N=20\times20$ atoms considering NN interactions only.
 They show that the exponents $\delta^{(2D)}=0.451$ and $\beta^{(2D)}=0.584$ fit again fairly well the data from the numerical simulations.

-\textit{Potential shaping and effectively classical dynamics.} In order to experimentally observe DP in Rydberg gases in dimension two and three, Rydberg states displaying vdW interactions are not suitable.
-In fact one requires a potential close to a NN interaction.
-This can be achieved through potential shaping via microwave-dressing of Rydberg states \cite{Petrosyan14,Kiffner13,Kiffner13-1}.
-To illustrate this we consider a Rydberg $s$-state (orbital quantum number $l=0$) with principal quantum number $n$ coupled to a $n'p$ state via a linearly polarized microwave field [see Fig.~\ref{fig:qvscl}(a)].
-This results in a ``hybridization'' of the respective interactions, which consequently modifies the bare $ns-ns$ purely algebraic decay of vdW potential.
-For example, in Fig.~\ref{fig:qvscl}(a) we show the result of coupling the $50s$ and $60p$ states of Rubidium with Rabi frequency $50$ MHz and detuning $-30$ MHz.
-Considering the lattice constant to be $a=2\,\mu m$, the ratio between nearest (distance $a$) and next nearest neighbor ($\sqrt{2}a$ in 2D and 3D) interaction increases from $\eta^{-1}= 8 $ (in the vdW case) to $\eta^{-1} \approx 55$.
+Accordingly, the collapse also displays the emergence of two distinct master curves.